Vishwa0220/customers-docs/HA_DR_Architecture_Documentation.md

 ## Executive Summary

-The Zona Services solution implements a comprehensive High Availability (HA) and Disaster Recovery (DR) architecture designed to ensure continuous business operations, data protection, and minimal downtime.
+The Securaa SOAR solution implements a comprehensive High Availability (HA) and Disaster Recovery (DR) architecture designed to ensure continuous business operations, data protection, and minimal downtime.
 This document provides a detailed description of how these components function, including failover mechanisms, data synchronization processes, and the overall architectural framework.

 ## Table of Contents